raju-AI-portfolio/pharmasignal-ai/README.md

 ## 💡 Solution Statement
-PharmaSignal AI is an enterprise multi-agent pharmacovigilance platform that automates the end-to-end adverse event workflow — from multi-channel intake through AI-powered analysis to human-in-the-loop review — while maintaining full regulatory compliance and human oversight at every step.
+PharmaSignal AI is an enterprise multi-agent pharmacovigilance platform that automates the end-to-end adverse event workflow from multi channel intake through AI-powered analysis to human-in-the-loop review, while maintaining full regulatory compliance and human oversight at every step.

 The platform ingests adverse event reports from three channels: the FDA